This here are the characters from the Bloody Roar series

 - Everything's Better with Monkeys

-- Shoo Away The Clowns: He is the least serious character, and also the most out of place in the first game, given that he isn't directly antagonistic towards anyone (not even Tylon), and only cares about saving his business from bankruptcy.
+- Shoo Out the Clowns: He is the least serious character, and also the most out of place in the first game, given that he isn't directly antagonistic towards anyone (not even Tylon), and only cares about saving his business from bankruptcy.
 His status as a joke character is then taken over by Uriko and Busuzima in later games.

 - Put on a Bus: Thus he was never playable in the rest of the franchise.